-Any dependent of a Local 150 member in good standing that is either a senior in high school or attending a college is eligible to apply for the scholarship.
-Please note that grandchildren of a Local 150 member are not eligible to apply unless the grandparent is the dependent’s primary guardian.
+Any dependent of a Local 150 card-carrying member in good standing that is either a senior in high school or attending a college is eligible to apply for the scholarship.
+Please note that grandchildren of a Local 150 member are not eligible to apply unless the grandparent is the dependents primary guardian.

-The Local 150 Food Bank Scholarship is due no later than the 3rd Monday in February preceding the start of the school year.
+Scholarship applications are due no later than the 3rd Tuesday in February preceding the start of the school year (February 15, 2022).
 Applications must be submitted by that time unless you have contacted the Scholarship Committee with a specific date that the application will be submitted.

 c/o Scholarship Committee

-6170 Joliet Road Suite 200
+6170 Joliet Road, Suite 200

 Countryside, IL 60525-3976

-In the event that the Scholarship Committee is unable to get in touch with a winner, the scholarship will be passed on to the next applicant in line to win the scholarship after several attempts have been made to contact the winner.
-It is the responsibility of the applicant to have the correct contact information and address listed so that the Committee is able to contact the winner.
+In the event the Scholarship Committee is unable to get in touch with a winner, the scholarship will be passed on to the next applicant in line to win the scholarship after several attempts have been made to contact the winner.
+It is the responsibility of the applicant to have the correct contact information and address listed so that the Scholarship Committee is able to contact the winner.

 We encourage anyone who wants to contribute to this scholarship program to make a donation.
-Please see our Donations page for more information.
+Please see our donations page for more information.